kimberly-emerson/python-api-django-postgresql/README.md

 ### Key Features

-- Clean RESTful architecture using Django and DRF
+- Clean *RESTful architecture* using **Django** and **Django REST Framework**
 - JWT-based authentication with multi-method support (JWT, session, token)
-- Centralized error handling via drf-standardized-errors
+- Centralized error handling via `drf-standardized-errors`
-- Auto-generated Swagger & ReDoc docs with deep linking and JWT integration
+- Auto-generated **Swagger** & **ReDoc** docs with deep linking and JWT integration
 - Environment-driven configuration using `.env` and `python-decouple`
-- Multi-schema PostgreSQL support for domain-separated data access
+- Multi-schema **PostgreSQL** support for domain-separated data access
-- Structured logging with separate debug, info, and error channels
+- Structured Django logging with separate debug, info, and error channels

-## 📅 Data Pipeline
+## 𝄜 Data Pipeline

 The API is powered by a PostgreSQL database populated via a robust Python-driven ETL pipeline.
 The source data originates from the `AdventureWorks2022` SQL Server database and is seamlessly migrated into the `aw_sales` PostgreSQL schema using the companion repo:

-Behind the scenes, the ETL process:
+The ETL process:
+- Creates PostgreSQL schemas and tables with SQL CREATE queries
-- Extracts raw sales and customer data from SQL Server
+- Extracts raw sales and customer data from SQL Server with SQL SELECT queries
-- Transforms it into clean, query-ready formats
-- Loads it into PostgreSQL for fast, reliable API access Whether you're building dashboards, running analytics, or integrating with other services, this setup ensures your data is structured, accessible, and production-ready.
+- Loads the extracted data into PostgreSQL with SQL INSERT queries for fast, reliable API access

+Whether you're building dashboards, running analytics, or integrating with other services, this setup ensures the data is structured, accessible, and production-ready.

 ## #️⃣ Technology Stack